-Trevor Luther is the owner of Grove City Brewing Company and president of Project Altogether, a new non-profit organization created to help support the local businesses around Grove City.
+Trevor Luther is the co-owner of Grove City Brewing Company and president of Project Altogether, a new non-profit organization created to help support the local businesses around Grove City.

 What’s unique about Grove City Brewing Company?

 Grove City Brewing and Plum Run Winery is unique because we’re a winery and a brewery, and also have high end cocktail bar.
 Our customers can expect all hand-crafted beer, food and wine in an upbeat, kid-friendly atmosphere, with a large variety of offerings made from all fresh, local ingredients.
 We also plan to have a new wine and beer garden out back ready in time for summer.